Avaiga/demo-covid-dashboard/README.md

 Taipy is a Python library for creating Business Applications.
 More information on our [website](https://www.taipy.io).

-[Demo Covid Dashboard](https://github.com/Avaiga/demo-covid-dashboard) is a full application showing how Taipy Core and Taipy Gui can work together to build a minimalist but powerful application.
+[Demo Covid Dashboard](https://github.com/Avaiga/demo-covid-dashboard) is a multi-page application showing how Taipy Core and Taipy Gui can work together to build a minimalist but powerful application.
 This demo visualizes a Covid dataset for the year 2020.
-Pages shows different graphs of the Covid Dataset.
-A Prediction page is also present to predict the number of death the fundamental mathematical optimization problem of “Production Planning”.
-The goal is to minimize costs while fulfilling product demand and satisfying capacity constraints.
+Pages shows different graphs and information on Covid.
+A Prediction page is also present to predict the number of death.
-Some of the constraints can be modified, resulting in different scenarios.
-For each scenario, different graphical representations are provided.

 ### Demo Type
 - **Level**: Advanced
 - **Topic**: Taipy-GUI, Taipy-Core
 - **Components/Controls**:
   - Taipy GUI: selector, chart, toggle, slider, expandable, table
-  - Taipy Core: datanode, pipeline, scenario, primary scenario, cycle
+  - Taipy Core: datanode, pipeline, scenario

 ## How to run

 This demo works with a Python version superior to 3.8.
-Install the dependencies of the *requirements.txt* and run the *main.py*.
+Install the dependencies of the *Pipfile* and run the *main.py* in the `src/` folder.

 ## Introduction